bmuschko/ckad-crash-course/exercises/26-secret/solution/solution.md

 secret/db-credentials created
 ```

 The imperative command automatically base64-encodes the provided value of the literal.
-You can render the details of the Scret object from the command line.
+You can render the details of the Secret object from the command line.
 The assigned value to the key `db-password` is `cGFzc3dk`.

 ```
 $ kubectl get secret db-credentials -o yaml